How to Upload Files to Dropbox Without an Account

 No form fields You can't ask for additional information beyond the file upload.
 There's a description field, but no form builder.

 No branding The upload page displays Dropbox's logo and design.
 You can't add your own branding, colors, or domain.
-After uploading, recipients see a prompt to sign up for Dropbox — not a great look if you're collecting files from clients.
+After uploading, recipients see a prompt to sign up for Dropbox, which isn't a great look when collecting files from clients.

 Limited email collection Non-logged-in users enter their name and email, but only the name is passed to you (appended to the file name).
 You don't get their email address.